 What is interactive fiction?

 The end result is part story, part game.
-Interactive fiction is a really cool hybrid of the two mediums, and one that I’m really enjoying learning about.
+Interactive fiction is a really cool hybrid of the two mediums and one that I’m really enjoying learning about.
 As a reader (or player, depending on your stance), you have a lot more control over the direction of the story.
-That’s because the main character of an interactive fiction piece is the reader themselves.
+The main character of an interactive fiction piece is the reader themselves.

 How is it different from writing general fiction?